Jurassic001/HPBell_2024-25/README.md

 3. Once in VSCode, you're ready to start contributing!
     - If you intend to work on the AVR code, your setup process isn't over.
 Run `code Documents/VSCode/HPBell_2024-25/AVR/AVR-2024` in the command prompt and take a look at the README to see what you need to do.
 <!--
-Do this on the VMC maybe:
-git clone --recurse-submodules https://github.com/bellflight/AVR-2022 ~/AVR-2022
--->
+If you need to clone the repo onto your Jetson, run this command: git clone --recurse-submodules https://github.com/Jurassic001/AVR-2024 ~/AVR-2024 -->

 <br/>